ghc-proposals/ghc-proposals/proposals/0000-no-incomplete.rst

    Additionally, with ``-XFieldSelectors`` (also on by default), any program that would emit warnings with ``-Wpartial-fields`` is also prohibited.
    Finally, ``HasField`` is only emitted for fields and types when that field is present in all variants for the type.

-   More specifically, the cases we intend to make illegal are:
+   More specifically, these are cases we intend to make illegal are, along with the warning from the list above that currently catches each case:

    - Function definitions that fail to match some value, e.g.::

       f (Just x) = rhs
       -- but no Nothing case

+     Existing warning: ``incomplete-patterns``.

    - Case expressions that fail to match some value, e.g.::

       case m of
         Just x -> rhs
         -- no Nothing case

+     Existing warning: ``incomplete-patterns``.

    - Pattern bindings that may fail to match, e.g.::

       let Just x = m
       in body

+     Existing warning: ``incomplete-uni-patterns``.

    - Lambdas that may fail to match, e.g.::

       (\(Just x) -> x)

+     Existing warning: ``incomplete-uni-patterns``.

    - A record construction which is incomplete because there are missing fields, e.g.::

       data T = MkT { x :: Int, y :: Bool }
       t = MkT { x = 5 } -- No specification of y.

+     Existing warning: ``missing-fields``.

    - A record update where the field to be updated does not occur in every constructor of the record type, e.g.::

       data T = T1 { x :: Int } | T2
       f r = r { x = 3 } -- Would fail if T2 were passed to f

+     Existing warning: ``incomplete-record-updates``.

    - An instance declaration where a method goes unspecified despite no default in the corresponding class declaration, e.g.::